 General Library Rules for Patrons

-This page expands upon the general list of rules for patrons of the library provided in the Guide to the Library.
+This page expands upon the general list of rules for patrons of the library provided in the Guide and History of the Library.

 Note: Some areas are of the library haves specific operational protocols.
 Rules for these areas may be in place for your safety.
 Please be sure to inquire if you have questions.

 This library is an academic library designed to enhance student learning, foster faculty research and provide staff resources.
 Portions of this library may be marked as quiet areas to allow spaces for students, faculty, staff and other patrons to study and work in a silent an area as possible.
 Not all areas disallow noise, however.
 This library is also an open access library, which allows some noise to carry.
 Because of this we ask patrons to stay aware and monitor their noise and activity level in most areas of the library.
 If a librarian or library staff person determines that the noise or activity level is detrimental to sustaining the academic purpose of the library, they will first request that behavior is modified in order to accommodate the library standard.
 The second time they will issue a warning and remind the patron that this library does allow dismissal from the premises as necessary.
 The third time the librarian may request that the patron or patrons leave.

 Note: A librarian or library staff person may request University ID at any time.
 This ID may be used to coordinate with the campus disciplinary system or campus Police Department as necessary.

 The library understands that cell phones and media use are important in a library, however, it must also balance the need for academic quiet versus the need for personal conversation or media use.
 It is requested that patrons limit their cell phone use as much as possible to less public areas of the library.

 Headphones should always be used with PCs when listening or using multimedia (watching movies, listening to music, playing games).
 The headphones audio should be set as low as possible to accommodate hearing, but not be invasive to other people's listening spaces.